UltraMessaging/lbmct/README.md

    * Informatica does not commit to ensuring that future UM development will be compatible with CT.
-Note however that CT was developed with knowledge of the current UM roadmap, and every effort has been taken to make it forwards compatible with known product evolution directions.
+Note however that CT was developed with knowledge of the current UM roadmap, and every effort has been taken to make it forward compatible with known product evolution directions.

 * The receiver-side BOS/EOS events are suppressed.